Val Carter - Executive Director

 Over the years I have worked with children, adolescents, adults, couples and families.
 I facilitated a ‘relationships’ course for adolescents in prison for a number of years, as well as group and individual work with men around anger and relationships.
 I continue to further my training in EFT.’

-Jocelyn has worked for Home & Family as a counsellor for over three years, having joined the organisation as a student counsellor.
+Jocelyn has worked for Home & Family as a counsellor for over four years, having joined the organisation as a student counsellor.

 Now fully qualified, Jocelyn works with adolescents and adults.
 She uses Person-Centred Counselling and has an interest in creative therapies, which empower clients by offering them the opportunity to externalise issues in order to work through them.
 This modality can be very effective for people who find it challenging to verbalise their difficulties.